 I'm a qualified diver, but not with BSAC, can I join?

 Of course!
 All qualified PADI and others become BSAC divers for just the cost of a day trip to complete your qualifying "check-out" dive.

 Visibility varies of course, but can be just as good as tropical waters (no, really!).
 Having seen two world wars, and having such a strong maritime history, the Scottish coastline has had many wrecks over the years and we are lucky enough to be able to dive some of the world's greatest wrecks (e.g. Scapa Flow, Sound of Mull), which people travel from all over the globe to dive for good reason, they are simply breath-taking and unique wrecks.

 Well it'll always be above 0 degrees... so there's that.
 But no really the temperature is never an issue.
 You'll always have the right kit to keep you warm, and it's definitely worth the occasional numb fingers.
 Plus the things you'll be seeing are so interesting you'll hardly notice the cold. (photo is definitely and exception)

 More expensive then some other hobbies, yes.
 But you wont be able to get the kind of diving we do anywhere else for as cheap.
 We get a great deal of tank fills from the EDC and all our kit hire is very cheap and available to see on this website.
 Only thing is hiring a drysuit can get a little pricey over multiple trips so we suggest to keen members to get their own second hand fairly soon.
 Which is only normally £50-200 and can last you a couple of years if treated right.
 (Photo is from our 50th anniversary burns night dinner, we definitely don't usually look like this.)

 Will you teach me to swim?

-No sorry.
-Part of the first qualification (Ocean Diver) requires you to be able to swim competently, we have so much else to teach that its just not possible.
+No, sorry.
+The first qualification (Ocean Diver) requires you to be able to swim competently, we have so much else to teach that its just not possible.